The Heterogeneous Earnings Impact of Job Loss Across Workers, Establishments, and Markets: Policy Targeting

 The results are reported in Figure \ref{fig8_targeting}.
 The blue lines in all panels show the displacement effect among a randomly selected set of workers.
 This results in an average earnings loss of 22.2 percent regardless of how many workers we select.
 On the other extreme, when using the full GRF model which uses all covariates, we find, as expected, a group of workers with much larger displacement effects, as shown by the red line.

 The five percent of workers who are hit the hardest according to the GRF experience displacement losses of 50 percent.
 Among the hardest-hit 25 percent, earnings losses are 40 percent.
 Panel A also includes targeting based on age (target the oldest first) and schooling (target the least educated first).
 The green line shows that average earnings losses are 43 percent among the oldest five percent of workers, and 33 percent among the oldest 25 percent.
 Targeting based on schooling, shown by the orange line, reaches workers who are on average less hard-hit than the oldest workers (e.g., losses of 39 percent when targeting the five percent least educated).
-In both cases, targeting is substantially better than random, but clearly worse than targeting based on the output of the GRF.
-For presentational reasons, Figure \ref{fig8_targeting} does not include standard errors, but GRF-based targeting is significantly better than random, age-based and schooling-based targeting at conventional significance levels.
+We also see that targeting one variable (age or education) is substantially better than random, but also clearly worse than targeting based on the output of the GRF.
+For presentation reasons, Figure \ref{fig8_targeting} does not include standard errors, but GRF-based targeting is significantly better than random, age-based and schooling-based targeting at conventional significance levels.
 The same holds when GRF-based targeting is compared to other simple targeting rules.\footnote{To examine these differences in more detail, we have also explored the rank-weighted average treatment effects (RATE) metrics from \cite{yadlowsky2021}, with results for the Qini coefficient metric in Table \ref{Tab4_RATE} in Appendix B. It shows that prioritization based on the CATE:s from the full GRF performs significantly better than a random allocation, confirming the presence of heterogeneous treatment effects.
 Targeting based on the GRF model also outperforms targeting on age or schooling, but these simple targeting rules perform significantly better than a random allocation.
 We obtain similar results for all the other simple targeting policies evaluated below.}

 Panel B of Figure \ref{fig8_targeting} considers targeting on industry and location characteristics.
 If manufacturing workers are selected at random, the losses of the workers reached by the policy are around 33 percent (green line).
 Since manufacturing workers constitute more than 25 percent of our sample, this average loss is the same when targeting the hardest-hit 5 percent and the hardest-hit 25 percent.
 However, Panel C shows that it is possible to improve targeting by selecting the oldest or least educated manufacturing workers.
 The first five percent of individuals selected according to these rules suffer earnings losses of 46 percent; if a quarter of the individuals in the test sample are selected, their losses amount to 36 percent.
 Targeting workers in locations with low population density (shown by the orange line in Panel B) does slightly less well in terms of identifying the hardest-hit individuals than targeting based on manufacturing.